This blog post contains affiliate links. As an Amazon associate I earn commission from qualifying purchases.

 I have adapted this recipe from one that Nigella shared in her book Nigella Express.
 I’m not one to mess with genius and I love Nigella’s recipes, but I just couldn’t resist giving her Chocolate Pear Pudding a gorgeous almond flavour hit.
 There’s just something about pears and almond together that I love.

-I’ve also recently discovered, in the midst of a shortage of canned pears – of canned just about anything in fact – that you can use just one can of pear halves in this recipe and still get a wonderful result.
+I also discovered, in the midst of a shortage of canned pears, that you can use just one can of pear halves in this recipe.
 In fact, I almost like it better with just one can of pears as the rich chocolate-y cake that surrounds the fruit is more of a feature.
 So by all means use two cans of pears if you have them, but if you only have one, that’s no excuse not to make this recipe!

 What Do You Mean Pudding?
 This Looks Like a Cake to Me…